-A check-in meeting should be held one month into the field season with the crew, crew manager, Project Lead, State Lead and/or monitoring coordinator, and the National Riparian and Wetland AIM Team to make sure data management and data quality steps are being completed and that there is good communication among team members.
-During this meeting, the one-month check list and agenda topics can provide a starting point of questions to address unresolved protocol questions, app and tablet quirks, or logistical and gear issues such as YSIs malfunctioning.
+An early-season check-in meeting should be held one month into the field season with the crew, crew manager, Project Lead, State Lead/monitoring coordinator, and the National Riparian and Wetland AIM Team to make sure data management and data quality steps are being completed and that there is good communication among team members.
+During this meeting, the early-season checklist and agenda topics can provide a starting point of questions to address protocol questions, app and tablet quirks, or logistical/gear issues such as YSIs malfunctioning.
 The State Leads or monitoring coordinators should schedule and lead this meeting and all other parties should come prepared to discuss issues that have arisen thus far throughout the season.
-If the State Lead or monitoring coordinator is not able to schedule and lead these meetings, they should coordinate with the Project Leads to ensure these meetings occur.
+If the State Lead/monitoring coordinator is not able to schedule and lead these meetings, they should coordinate with the Project Leads to ensure these meetings occur.

-Close-out (end of season) meeting
+End-of-season meeting

-The project close-out meeting should be scheduled by the State Lead and/or monitoring coordinator before the end of contracts such that crews and crew supervisors are still available to clear up any data questions that may arise.
-The end of season check list below should serve as an exhaustive list of everything that needs to be done to close out the project.
+The end-of-season meeting should be scheduled by the State Lead/monitoring coordinator before any crew members leave in the fall and crew supervisors are still available to clear up any data questions that may arise.
+The end-of-season check list below should serve as a comprehensive list for closing out the project.
 In summary, all final data should be submitted and the evaluation statuses in the Point and Field Visits layers should be finalized.
-Project Leads or crew managers should submit all water quality samples to NAMC following the Water Quality Submission Protocol.
+Project Leads or crew managers should send/deliver all water quality samples to the designated lab following the Water Quality Submission Protocol.